 Physical withdrawal symptoms include:

 - Agitation – As the alcohol begins to be processed and released by the body, without any further intake, the brain must re-find balance in its production of chemicals such as dopamine and serotonin.
-Until it does so, symptoms of agitation, anxiety, and restlessness are common.
+Until it does so, withdrawal symptoms of agitation, anxiety, heart rate fluctuation, and restlessness are common.

 - Difficulty Sleeping – Chemicals such as serotonin aid sleep patterns, however these are at a low during withdrawal, and as such alcoholics in withdrawal will initially suffer from some difficulty sleeping, until fully detoxed.

 - Night Sweats – Profuse sweating, typically experienced during the night, is your body’s attempts to release some of the alcohol in other ways.
 The liver processes only so much of the toxins ingested.
 Drinkers with a stronger alcohol problem, for a longer period, will usually experience more night sweats than a younger drinker, or an occasional binge drinker, for example.

 - Nausea And Vomiting – Along with increased temperature and sweating comes symptoms of nausea, and sickness.